juju/docs/src/en/commands.md

    _-B, --no-browser-login  (= false)_

       Do not use web browser for authentication

    _-c, --controller (= "")_

       Controller to operate in

-   _--cloud (= "")_

-   Cloud for which to update the credential

    _--credential (= "")_

       Name of credential to update

    **Details:**